kadimetla/doc-adk-training/training/module21-agent-to-agent/lab-solution.md

-# Module 21: Agent-to-Agent Communication
+# Lab 21 Solution: Building a Distributed Research System

-## Lab 21: Solution
+## Goal

 This file contains the complete code for the two separate agent projects in the lab: the `research-specialist` (server) and the `a2a-orchestrator` (client).